 The Provincial Auditor's business and financial plan is tabled with the Legislative Assembly and referred to the Standing Committee on Public Accounts.
 The plan includes the Provincial Auditor's request for resources (estimates).
 Members of the committee may then question the Auditor on the plan and the estimates requested.
 It has been the practice of the committee to also review the Provincial Auditor's Annual Report on Operations for the previous fiscal year in conjunction with the review of the estimates.
-The procedure for consideration of the estimates is similar as that followed in other standing committees and outlined in the Manual on Standing Committee Procedure.
+The procedure for consideration of the estimates is similar to that followed in other standing committees and outlined in the Standing and Special Committees Manual.

-Upon completing the review, the chair of the committee will report the amounts recommended to the Speaker of the Assembly, who is responsible with forwarding all legislative and Legislative Officers' estimates to the Minister of Finance for inclusion in the Budget Estimates.
+Upon completing the review, the Chair of the committee will report the amounts recommended to the Speaker of the Assembly, who is responsible for forwarding all legislative and Legislative Officers' estimates to the Minister of Finance for inclusion in the Budget Estimates.